-We will -
+We will:

-- o Ensure compliance with anti-bribery laws, rules and regulations. - Equip employees and any persons associated with the Company with the information & training to understand the risks associated with bribery and encourage them to be vigilant and effectively recognise, prevent and report any wrongdoing, whether by themselves or others. - Provide suitable and secure reporting and communication channels and ensure that information is properly and effectively dealt with. - Create and maintain a vigorous framework for dealing with any suspected instances of corruption or bribery.
+- Review business processes annually to ensure compliance with anti-bribery and corruption laws, rules and regulations including the Bribery Act 2010 and competition law. - Equip employees and any persons associated with the Company with the information and training to understand the risks associated with bribery and corruption to encourage them to be vigilant and effectively recognise, prevent, and report any wrongdoing, whether by themselves or others. - Provide suitable and secure reporting and communication channels to ensure that information is properly and effectively dealt with. - Create and maintain a vigorous framework for dealing with any suspected instances of corruption or bribery.